Mortgage broker Dubai 2026: how a broker saves you money and stress

 A broker who balks at this is not a broker you want.

 - Self-employed applicants.
 Bank underwriting on self-employed income varies enormously.
-A broker who knows which lender will accept your declared income at face value vs. apply a 30% haircut saves you the rate, the fee, and weeks of frustration.
+A broker who knows which lender will accept your declared income saves you the rate, the fee, and weeks of frustration.

 - Non-resident buyers.
-Only 6 to 8 UAE banks lend to non-residents, each with different LTV caps, minimum loan amounts and country-of-residence restrictions.
+Only 6 to 8 UAE banks lend to non-residents.
 A broker maps you to the right one immediately.
 See our international mortgage UAE guide.

 - Off-plan property.
-The 50% LTV cap, the bank panel restrictions, and developer payment plan structures all interact in non-obvious ways.
-Broker expertise matters.
+The 50% LTV cap, bank panel restrictions, and developer payment plan structures all interact in non-obvious ways.

 - Buyers on a tight purchase deadline.
-A broker who places cleanly at the right bank first time gets you to drawdown 1 to 3 weeks faster than direct applications across multiple lenders.
+A broker who places cleanly at the right bank first time gets you to drawdown 1 to 3 weeks faster.

 Questions to ask before choosing a broker